-- an elementary school that obtains a total performance score of twenty (20) or below or with less than 50% of the available performance points; or - a high school that obtains a total performance score of fifteen and nine tenths (15.9) or below or with less than 44% of the available performance points.
+- an elementary school that obtains a total performance score of twenty (20) or below or with less than 50% of the available performance points; or - a high school that obtains a total performance score of eighteen and one-third (18.33) or below or with less than 44% of the available performance points.

-Value-Added: Shall mean the metric that assesses school effects on students' academic growth, controlling for student characteristics, grade level, and prior performance through a regression methodology.
+Value-Added: Shall mean the metric that assesses school effects on students' academic growth, controlling for student characteristics (including, but not limited to, student mobility rates, poverty rates, special education status and bilingual education status) grade level, and prior performance through a regression methodology.
 Academic growth is measured by the change in scale score points on the ISAT from one year to the next.